sjhangiani12/sharanjhangiani.com/_posts/2020-04-07-people-pipelines.md

 title: Late Night Thoughts // Building People Pipelines
 ---

+_Note: I was recently made aware of an argument that invalidated a lot of what I'm claiming below.
+Treat what follows as a rough draft with initial thoughts for now...
+I will update this statement when updated._

 ### An Ode to Doers

 I want to preface this essay by quickly explaining the surrounding context in which this is being written.
 It is currently April 7th, 2020, 1:45AM (PST).
-The world is under siege by a global pandemic, the biggest and most terrifying phenomenon I have seen in my life (Although, at the _young_ age of 20, there isn't much of a sample size).
-I am quarantined at home, sitting in my room as I have been for the last almost month now, working on a mix of homework and side projects with the occasional deluge of self-discovery.
+The world is under siege by a global pandemic, the biggest and most terrifying phenomenon I have seen in my life (although, at the _young_ age of 20, there isn't much of a sample size).
+I am quarantined at home, sitting in my room as I have been for almost the last month now, working on a mix of homework and side projects with the occasional deluge of self-discovery.
 It is, to say the least, a _very_ interesting time.

-Yet, while there is much to be concerned about, the presiding emotion I have felt these last few weeks has been excitement.
+Yet, while there is much to be concerned about given the situation, the presiding emotion I have felt these last few weeks has been excitement.
 To my sister, who I will say is quite is annoyed by my lack of effort to spend time with her, I'm crazy.
 But to a few of my friends, my feeling is warranted and in fact, mimics their sentiment as well.
 See, we are, for lack of a better word, _doers_.
-We like to _build_, and _create_, and just have fun building things for the sake of building things.
+We take advantage of every situation, and work on projects - _ideating, planning and building all for the joy of building things._

-Doers like to just "do" things.
-They don't care about the circumstance, the time it takes, the effort it requires - they just go for it.
+See, doers don't care about the circumstance, the time something may take, or the effort required - they just go for it and "do".
 There's very little that stands in their way of working on something once they set their minds to it - whether that's monetary, social dissidence, or any alternative sort of pushback, it doesn't matter.
-And the best part is, they don't do it for the money or the fame or any of that - they do it because it's _fun_.
-We do it because it's fun.
+And the best part is, they don't do it for the money or the fame or any external incentive - they do it because it's _fun_.

 ### Organizations and People Chasing

-The more I think about it, the more I realize -- it is people like these that make me feel like I have a purpose; they give me __energy__ that I seldom have found elsewhere.
-Maybe this is the naivety of a relatively sheltered 20yr old, but in my current perception, it's true.
-So, it's easy to come to the conclusion that it is people like these that I want to continue to find, yet finding the ones around me now took 3.5 years, and I don't have that much time to spend.
+The more I think about it, the more I realize -- it is people like these that make me feel like I have a purpose; they give me __energy__ that I've struggled to find elsewhere.
+Maybe the idea that the people around me is what drives me comes from the naivety of a relatively sheltered 20yr old, but from my current viewpoint, it's true.
+So, it's easy to come to the conclusion that it is people like these that I want to continue to find, yet finding the ones around me now took 3.5 years, and I don't have that much time to wait around.
 Hence, the problem I face is simple:

-__How do I find the people who inspire me in a timely manner?__
+__How do I find more people who inspire me in a timely manner?__

-Well, there are two main approaches I've tried to solve this - the generic organizational route and what I'll call the "people chasing" route.
+Well, there are two main approaches I've tried to solve this - the standard organizational route and what I'll call the "people chasing" route.
+They've both had varying levels returns for the effort I put in, resulting in a

 #### Organizations